Szymon-Michalak/iOS-Resources/blog/WhatAreTheDifferentURLSessionConfigurationOptions.md

 ```
 This creates a `URLSessionConfiguration` object that allows `HTTP` and `HTTPS` uploads or downloads to be performed in the background.
 This configuration is most commonly used when transferring data files while the app runs in the background.

-A `URLSession` configured with this type hands controlof the transfer over to the system which then handles the file transfer in a separate process.
+A `URLSession` configured with this type hands control of the transfer over to the system which then handles the file transfer in a separate process.
 In iOS, this configuration makes it possible for transfers to continue even when the app is suspended or terminated.